Chukwuemeka-Peter-Eze/jenkins-multibranch-pipeline/README.md

 **Automated versioning:** automating version changes reduces manual intervention and keeps versioning consistent.

-**Recursive trigger protection:** automated Git writes must be separated from developer-originated pipeline triggers to prevent feedback loops.
+**Recursive trigger protection:** automated Git writes are separated from developer-originated pipeline triggers to prevent feedback loops.

 ---

 ## Lessons Learned

-This section will be completed after hands-on implementation.
-Planned to document: Multibranch discovery behavior, branch-specific pipeline design, credential handling, webhook troubleshooting, versioning behavior, Git automation, recursive-trigger prevention, Jenkins debugging techniques, and production considerations.
+This project reinforced how Multibranch discovery behaves in practice, how to design pipeline logic that adapts cleanly per branch, secure credential handling within Jenkins, webhook configuration and troubleshooting, and the discipline required to automate version commits without creating an infinite build loop.

+The recursive-trigger problem in particular was the most instructive part of the project: solving it required treating Jenkins' own commits as first-class events to detect and filter, not just an edge case to patch around.
+Full details are documented in `docs/lessons-learned.md`.

 ---